-After the great depression of 1930 the City of Graysville was incorporated November 27, 1945.
+After the great depression of the 1930s, the City of Graysville was incorporated November 27, 1945.
 The first meeting of the town council took place at the old school house on January 16, 1946.
 Later that year the original city council established the Graysville Water Works system.
 In 1949, the city council made the bold move to establish the Graysville Gas Board that would eventually become the Graysville Municipal Gas System.

-What is Storm water Runoff?
+What is Stormwater Runoff?

-Storm water runoff is generated when precipitation from rain and snow melt events flows over land or impervious surfaces and does not percolate into the ground.
+Stormwater runoff is generated when precipitation from rain and snowmelt events flows over land or impervious surfaces and does not percolate into the ground.
 As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
-The primary method to control storm water discharges is the use of best management practices (BMPs).
-In addition, most storm water discharges are considered point sources and require coverage under an NPDES permit.
+The primary method to control stormwater discharges is the use of best management practices (BMPs).
+In addition, most stormwater discharges are considered point sources and require coverage under an NPDES permit.